leftthomas/SimCLR/README.md

---negative_num                Negative sample number [default value is 4096] --temperature                 Temperature used in softmax [default value is 0.1] --momentum                    Momentum used for the update of memory bank [default value is 0.5] --top_k                       Top k most similar images used to predict the label [default value is 200] --batch_size                  Number of images in each mini-batch [default value is 128] --epochs                      Number of sweeps over the dataset to train [default value is 200] --with_random                 With branch random weight or not [default value is False]
+--negative_num                Negative sample number [default value is 4096] --temperature                 Temperature used in softmax [default value is 0.1] --momentum                    Momentum used for the update of memory bank [default value is 0.5] --k                           Top k most similar images used to predict the label [default value is 200] --batch_size                  Number of images in each mini-batch [default value is 128] --epochs                      Number of sweeps over the dataset to train [default value is 200] --with_random                 With branch random weight or not [default value is False]